autechjobs/website/src/pages/blog/cover-letter-for-software-engineers.md

   - dolor sit amet
 template: post
-title: 'Do software engineers need a cover letter?
-Examples of how to '
+title: Do software engineers need a cover letter?
+Examples of how to a
 ---
 ## Lorem ipsum